Serena tames demons to set up Sharapova showdown

 The winner between Williams and Sharapova will meet either fifth seed Samantha Stosur or Czech qualifier Lucie Hradecka in the semi-finals.

-The 26-year-old Hradecka, who stunned third seed Petra Kvitova in the second round, beat Russia's Ekaterina Makarova 6-2 7-6 to reach the last eight.
+The 26-year-old Hradecka, who stunned third seed Petra Kvitova in the second round, beat Russia's Ekaterina Makarova 6-2 7-6 to reach the quarter-finals.

-Fourth-seeded Pole Agnieszka Radwanska, who climbed to world number three this week, won 7-6 6-4 against Italy's Roberta Vinci and will meet American qualifier Varvara Lepchenko, a 6-1 6-7 6-3 victor over Spain's Anabel Medina Garrigues.
+Poland's Agnieszka Radwanska, who climbed to world number three this week, won 7-6 6-4 over Italy's Roberta Vinci.

+The fourth seed will meet either Varvara Lepchenko or Anna Medina Garrigues, who were playing later on Thursday, in her quarter-final.

 (Reporting by Mark Elkington, editing by Clare Fallon)